scopeo-project/ScopeoExampleERA/README.md

 (AMParsingBugExample >> #students) browse.
 ```

-## How to run a benchmark?
+## How to run benchmarks?

-Scopeo uses an interpreter, DAST, to evaluate the source code and record traces of the execution.
+To perform queries about the execution, the tool needs to record information about the program execution.
-To evaluate the overhead of the interpreation and traces recording we need a benchmark.
+To calculate the overhead we performed benchmarks.

-The benchmark class we created measure the time required by Pharo 12, DAST, and Scopeo to evaluate use the unit test presented in the [Example](#example-of-scopeo-usage-on-a-failing-unit-test).
+We performed following benchmarks using the unit test presented in the [Example](#example-of-scopeo-usage-on-a-failing-unit-test) as evaluation program.
+The benchmark execute the code:
+1. **performWithPharo**: With Pharo 12
+2. **performWithDAST**: With DAST interpreter (an AST interpreter dedicated to debugging).
+3. **performWithDASTAndTraces**: With a modified DAST intepreter that sends the program information to another object, for later storage.
+4. **performWithInstrumenter**: After instrumentation of the code by a library relying on MetaLink from Pharo Reflectivity library.
+5. **performWithInstrumenterAndTraces**: After instrumentation of the code by the library modified to transform the raw data and send it to another object, for later storage.
+6. **performWithInstrumenterInstallation**: Computes the time required to install the instrumentation.

 There is two parameters:
 1. **loops** The number of time the unit test must be executed to represent on measure point.